thephpleague/flysystem-bundle/docs/2-cloud-storage-providers.md

 ## Cloudflare R2

-The Cloudflare R2 is compatible with the AWS S3 API, meaning that you can use the same configuration as for a AWS storage.
+The Cloudflare R2 is compatible with the AWS S3 API, meaning that you can use the same configuration as for an AWS storage.
 For example:

 ```yaml
 # config/packages/flysystem.yaml